geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 But I think I can plague him, if you’ll but befriend
 On Urania & Erato my plan will depend.”
 They replied, “whate’er you can find that will will teaze him
-To us, dearest Sister, can’t fail to be pleasing.”
+To us, dearest sister, can’t fail to be pleasing.”
 Then Thalia resumed, “Let the morning be fair,
 That Urania, you know will depend on your care.
 And it being so, I have not much doubt
-Mercurius will like on his Steed to ride out.
+Mercurius will like on his steed to ride out.
 When far from his lodging, Erato shall fire him
 And to write me Valentine, strongly inspire him;
 And while he is thinking, quite out of the way,
-Lead Pegasus far thro’ the City astray.
+Lead Pegasus far thro’ the city astray.
-And then at a Tavern incite him to stop,
+And then at a tavern incite him to stop,
-*He’ll* order directly, some Ale and a Chop!
+*He’ll* order directly, some ale and a chop!
 Meanwhile let some *favourite* of *ours* steal the horse,
-And up to the Moon swiftly pursue his course
+And up to the moon swiftly pursue his course
 When Hermes has dined, ’till eve take up his time
 And often perplex him for want of a rhyme.
 Let it rain, and no coach to begot, — make him stay
-At the Tavern ’till late in the morning next day.
+At the tavern ’till late in the morning next day.
 There’s no time to be lost, if my plan you approve,
 Set about it directly, like grasshopper’s move.”